 On Being A Peacetime U.S. Navy Corpsman

 Hospital Corpsman's training school in San Diego seemed like just a big joke to us.
 No war was going on, we all disrespected our instructor, goofed off, never studied, partied all night and thought we were all going to be chasing nurses around a Naval hospital in eight more weeks.
-Then HE WALKED IN.

-Right at that moment I started to take A LOT more seriously what an honor, a privilege and what it REALLY meant to be a real US NAVY CORPSMAN.
+Right at that moment I started to take A LOT more seriously what an honor, a privilege and what it meant to be a real US NAVY CORPSMAN.

 Who WAS this guy?
 He walked with a limp, had a black navy issue eyepatch over one eye, rows of ribbons covered his chest and he was a Hospital Corpsman 1st class petty officer.
 Never did catch his name.

-My Whole Outlook On My Field Of Study Is Suddenly Changed
+My Whole Outlook On Life Is Changed

-"The United States Hospital Corpsman is thee most posthumously decorated rating in the entire armed forces IN THE WORLD!" he began, "That means AFTER YOU'RE DEAD!"
+"The United States Hospital Corpsman is thee most posthumously decorated rating in the entire armed forces IN THE WORLD!" he began, "That means after you're dead!"
 An audible "gulp" resonated throughout the classroom.
 Never thought I could be called upon to defend our country in war at any second.

-"You ever see those clips of D Day and those US Marines dropping like flies just as they hit the beach?" he calmly implored.
+"You ever see those clips of D-Day and those US Marines dropping like flies just as they hit the beach?" he calmly implored.
 "Well, some of those ARE CORPSMEN!" and continued to frighten us more.

-"Your job is to keep those men, YOUR MEN, THE AMERICAN FIGHTING MAN, ALIVE EVEN IF IT MEANS GIVING YOUR OWN LIFE BECAUSE THEY ARE MORE IMPORTANT THAN YOU IN FIGHTING THE ENEMY AND PRESERVING LIFE, LIBERTY AND FREEDOM OF OUR NATION!" he virtually was yelling at us by then.
-I thought, "Hey, I didn't sign up for this!"
+"Your job is to keep those men, YOUR MEN, THE AMERICAN FIGHTING MAN ALIVE EVEN IF IT MEANS GIVING YOUR OWN DAMN LIFE!" he blasted.

 "OR until you are absoutely sure he is dead lying in your arms!
-And believe me, you WILL take every single death to heart and blame yourself for not being able to do more for that man who would have SURELY have given his OWN LIFE fighting for YOU!" he continued.
+Believe me, you WILL take every single death to heart and blame yourself for not being able to do more for that man who would have SURELY have given his OWN LIFE fighting for YOU ungrateful maggots!" he continued.

 "Those four Marines hoisting the flag up at Iwo Jima?
-One is a U.S. Navy Corpsman!
-You have the responsibility of every marine, sailor and every Mother's son, so help you, God to bring them back home alive.
-EVERY SINGLE ONE OF THEM!
-IT IS YOUR JOB AND YOUR LIFE WILL DEPEND UPON IT!
-DO YOU UNDERSTAND ME?" he bellowed out at us.
+One is a U.S. Navy Corpsman!"
+He continued.
+"You have the responsibility of every marine, sailor, human being out there, his children, wife, girlfriend, including his entire hometown and every Mother's son, to bring them back home alive.
+EVERY ONE OF THEM!" he deliberately slowly emphasized.

 We All Sit In Stunned Silence

-The rest of his speech was lost as I couldn't concentrate on what he was saying just thinking about my own mortality and that I was probably destined to die if war was declared at that moment.
+The rest of his speech was lost to me because I couldn't concentrate on what he was saying just thinking about my own mortality and that I was probably destined to die if war was declared at that moment.

 Complete silence in the classroom.
 I was in utter shock.
-Our instructor, a Navy nurse full lieutenant had a smirk on his face and told us to go take a five minute break.
-But no one moved.
+Our instructor, a Navy nurse full lieutenant with a smirk on his face told us to go take a five minute break.
+But most no one moved.
 Some did that really needed a smoke.

-One Life Leaves So That One Life May Arrive
+One Life Leaves One Life Arrives

 I was a fresh US Navy Corpsman just out of Hospital Corpsman School and assigned to the unit.
 Barely 21 years old, my job was to keep her "alive" on the night shift.

 She was my age, Latina, almost seven months pregnant and had complained of a headache when she arrived in the E.R. but then dramatically "stroked out" right there in front of the staff while they scrambled to just keep her breathing.
 A ventilator was instantly hooked up to her and an hour later here was our patient, actually TWO patients, presented to us in the M.I.C.U. at Camp Pendleton Naval Hospital.
 She was dead.
 Out.
 Brainwaves flat lining dead.
 But baby was still alive.
 Just too soon to birth.

 The amount of tubes, wires, monitors, doctors, nurses and corpsmen surrounding her daily was astounding.
 I found myself hanging around long after my assigned shift while checking on mama and the baby even on my day off.

 Fetal Distress and Everyone Jumps In

 One morning after the long night shift, I was relieved by the next shift crew and went to get some morning chow in the downstairs kitchen.
 As was my nature and out of habit, I went back up to the unit to check on "our special patients" before heading "home" across the street to the barracks.

-Suddenly I could see the unit was a whirlwind of doctors yelling and our staff furiously applying their hands on knowledge behind the curtain around her bed that had been drawn for the very first time.
+Suddenly, I could see the unit was a whirlwind of doctors yelling and our staff furiously applying their hands on knowledge behind the curtain around her bed that had been drawn for the very first time.